-Type Credits Grading scale Recurrence Oral examination 3 Grade to a third Each summer term 1
+Credits 3 Grading scale Grade to a third Recurrence Each summer term

 Events

-ST 2021 2424672 Low Power Design 2 SWS Lecture / 🖥 Henkel, Rapp
+ST 2022 2424672 Low Power Design 2 SWS Lecture / 🗣 Henkel, Rapp

-Exams
+Exams Exams

-ST 2021 7500200 VL: Low Power Design Henkel
+WT 21/22 7500139 VL: Low Power Design Henkel

 Low Power Design

 Smart embedded devices driven by advances in fields as diverse as automotive smart home, to high-tech like lithography or battery technology for IoT devices are now omnipresent in our lives.
 Today's consumers have very high expectations from the embedded devices they own.
 Many emerging technologies such as virtual reality, robotics and artificial intelligence are limited in scope only by the performance of the underlying embedded devices.
 Unfortunately, performance of embedded devices is inherently constrained both by their limited cost, size as well as heat dissipating capacity and their limited on-board battery.
 The fact that all contemporary smartphones have multi-core chips running at low frequencies instead of single-core chips running at high frequencies can be attributed directly to the power consumption constraints imposed on them.